-- (c) An original farm equipment manufacturer of farm equipment sold or used in this State shall make available for purchase by owners and independent repair providers all diagnostic repair tools incorporating the same diagnostic, repair, and remote communication capabilities that the original farm equipment manufacturer makes available to any authorized repair provider.
-An original farm equipment manufacturer shall offer such tools for sale to any owner or independent repair provider on fair and reasonable terms. - (d) An original farm equipment manufacturer that provides diagnostic repair documentation to aftermarket diagnostic tool manufacturers, diagnostic providers, or service information publications and systems shall have fully satisfied its obligations under this section and thereafter is not responsible for the content and functionality of the aftermarket diagnostic tools, diagnostics, or service information systems. - (e) Farm equipment manufactured by an original farm equipment manufacturer that is sold or used in this State for the purpose of providing security-related functions shall include diagnostic, service, or repair documentation necessary to reset a security-related electronic function from information provided to an owner or independent repair provider.
+- (2) Farm equipment parts, including any updates to the farm equipment's embedded software, for purchase by the owner, the owner's agent, or any independent repair provider on fair and reasonable terms. - An original farm equipment manufacturer that sells to any independent repair provider or owner any diagnostic, service, or repair documentation in a format that is standardized with other original farm equipment manufacturers and on terms and conditions more favorable than those under which the authorized repair provider obtains the same diagnostic, service, or repair documentation shall be prohibited from requiring an authorized repair provider to continue purchasing diagnostic, service, or repair documentation in a proprietary format, unless the proprietary format includes diagnostic, service, or repair documentation or functionality that is not available in a format that is standardized with other original farm equipment manufacturers. - An original farm equipment manufacturer of farm equipment sold or used in this State shall make available for purchase by owners and independent repair providers all diagnostic repair tools incorporating the same diagnostic, repair, and remote communication capabilities that the original farm equipment manufacturer makes available to any authorized repair provider.
+An original farm equipment manufacturer shall offer such tools for sale to any owner or independent repair provider on fair and reasonable terms. - An original farm equipment manufacturer that provides diagnostic repair documentation to aftermarket diagnostic tool manufacturers, diagnostic providers, or service information publications and systems shall have fully satisfied its obligations under this section and thereafter is not responsible for the content and functionality of the aftermarket diagnostic tools, diagnostics, or service information systems. - Farm equipment manufactured by an original farm equipment manufacturer that is sold or used in this State for the purpose of providing security-related functions shall include diagnostic, service, or repair documentation necessary to reset a security-related electronic function from information provided to an owner or independent repair provider.
 If necessary for security purposes, an original farm equipment manufacturer may provide information necessary to reset an immobilizer system or security-related electronic module to an owner or independent repair provider through the appropriate secure data release system.